-RFID tags contain an integrated circuit and an antenna, which are used to transmit data to the RFID reader (also called an interrogator).
+RFID tags contain an integrated circuit and an antenna, which is used to transmit data to the RFID reader (also called an interrogator).

 The reader then converts the radio waves to a more usable form of data.
 Information collected from the tags is then transferred through a communications interface to a host computer system, where the data can be stored in a database and analyzed later.

 Before diving deep into the working of RFID, let’s see what are the different components that it comprises.
 The major part that RFID consists of are:

 RFID tag consists of an embedded transmitter and a receiver.
 RFID component comprises two parts: